-15.3 Sign to acknowledge understanding of KCSIE 2023.
+15.3 Sign to acknowledge understanding of KCSIE 2024.

-All staff will sign a declaration at the beginning of each academic year to say that they have reviewed the guidance.
+All staff will sign a declaration at the beginning of each academic year to say that they have reviewed the guidance, through Flick training.

 15.4 All staff will be aware of.